bragov4ik/ncs_lab_4/README.md

 Intentionally vulnerable application (home assignment) for [S22] Network and Cyber Security course at Innopolis University.

 The application works on Flask framework and contains these intended vulnerabilities:
 * SQL Injection

+## Authors
+The assignment was done by Kirill Ivanov, Ilya Kolomin.

 ## Launch instructions